corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 The code carries all the hallmarks of a beginner Rust programmer, possibly with a C/C++ background, who has not yet fully embraced the ergonomics Rust provides
-and is sceptical about performance implications of higher-level abstractions.
+and is skeptical about performance implications of higher-level abstractions.

 - The code is littered with `unwrap()` calls
 - Unnecessary mutability